-We have recently upgraded to a new capacitive material, aluminum plated Mylar.
-If you purchased pads from us prior to this change please read all about our KeyTronic foam pad saga in our blog post found here.
+We have recently upgraded to a new capacitive material, aluminum plated Mylar, and are now using open cell foam similar to the OEM foam.
+If you purchased pads from us prior to these changes and are having issues please read all about our KeyTronic foam pad saga in our blog post found here.
 If your pads are a blue like hue and not highly reflective, like foil, then you have some of our old pads.
-Please don’t hesitate to contact us after reading our blog post if you have had difficulty with these old pads!
+You may also be having issues with some white foam pads with aluminum plated Mylar if you have a SOL or possibly other computers from that era.
+I was only made aware of issues with the SOL.
+The foam was just too short to make full contact with the board consistently.
+Please don’t hesitate to contact us if you have had difficulty with these old pads!

-This set of 100 count foam capacitive pads plus 2 double height pads is for repairing vintage KeyTronic keyboards with deteriorating foam pads.
-These are homemade in house and the 100 should cover what you need with a few extras for your convenience.
-The 2 double height pads are for use with those keyboards that have deeper set keys such as the mechanical Caps Lock key found on the Apple Lisa.
+This set of 105 count foam capacitive pads for repairing vintage KeyTronic keyboards with deteriorating foam pads.
+These are homemade in house and the 105 should cover what you need with a few extras for your convenience.
 These will work on keyboards for many different kinds of vintage computers.
-If it has a Keytronic keyboard it is likely it has pads inside which are disintegrating and in need of replacement.
-Even if you have only a few keys not functioning it is likely the rest will start to go soon.
+If it has a KeyTronic keyboard it is likely it has pads inside which are disintegrating and in need of replacement.
+Even if you have only a few keys not functioning it’s likely the rest will start to go soon.
 It’s just a matter of time before that foam starts falling apart.
 I highly recommend replacing them all while you have your keyboard apart so you can get many more years of use with no worries.

 When you test your pads after replacing them all be sure to put all the screws back in the board, not just a few of them.
-You don’t need to put the shell back on, but all screws do need to be in the board or all the pads may not make contact properly during your test.
-If you have any questions please don’t hesitate to contact us and we will answer it as soon as possible.
+You don’t need to put the shell back on, but it is best to have all screws in the board or all the pads may not make contact properly during your test.
+If you have any questions please don’t hesitate to contact us and we will answer as soon as possible.

 You may notice that I am using an old revision of the pads in the video but rest assured the installation remains the same: